botsarefuture/smhv_website/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Features

-- **Home:** Learn about our movement's mission and goals, and discover upcoming events.
-- **Events:** Explore our event calendar and stay informed about upcoming events.
-- **About Us:** Learn more about our movement, its founders, and our values.
-- **Contact:** Get in touch with us through a user-friendly contact form.

 ## Getting Started

 To run this website locally, you'll need to have Python and Flask installed on your machine.